rajutkarshgupt/tinceptor_public/README.md

 same order by which they entered the arena), by energy level (most fit player moves first), by success (the player who killed the maximum opponents moves first).
 However, first a terrorist moves, then a counter- terrorist, then a terrorist and so on, till both the sets expire, and a new turn starts.
 There is a single order.

-The logic may be implemented using a sorted array, unsorted array, sorted linked list, or unsorted linked list.

 Assume function ‘AImove’ exists for each player of every type that takes the positions of all players and goal, and makes a move as per some computation.
 Also assume that a function site exists for every player,